2026 James Beard Awards

 What should we know about Josh?

-New Orleans-born Chef Josh Dalton opened 1808 American Bistro in 2007 in Delaware, Ohio (just north of Columbus), offering elevated casual-comfort food with his signature Southern twist.
-In 2012, he opened Veritas in Downtown Columbus, which has achieved the #1 restaurant ranking in Columbus Monthly multiple times since its opening.
-In February 2023, Josh opened SPECK Italian Eatery, offering lunch and dinner guests modern Italian with a twist in a fun, casual dining experience with the quality restaurant experience his guests have come to expect.
+New Orleans-born Chef Josh Dalton opened Veritas in Downtown Columbus in 2012, which has achieved the #1 restaurant ranking in Columbus Monthly multiple times since its opening.
+In February 2023, he opened SPECK Italian Eatery, offering lunch and dinner guests modern Italian with a twist in a fun, casual dining experience with the quality restaurant experience his guests have come to expect.
 Featuring simple Italian classics like Cacio e Pepe, Pomodoro and Tiramisu in an eclectic, airy setting, SPECK opened to rave reviews from locals and quickly became one of the city’s most sought-after reservations.

 Which of the James Beard Foundation values does Josh align with?